 - 4 to 5 heads baby bok choy - chopped, ~4 to 6 cups

 For the sauce:

-Heat some olive oil in a large skillet over medium high heat.
-Add the bok choy and mango and pepper slices.
-Cook, stirring occasionally, for 7 to 8 minutes or until slightly tender.
+- Heat the olive oil in a large skillet over medium high heat.
+Add the bok choy, mango, and pepper.
+Cook, stirring occasionally, for 7 to 8 minutes or until the greens are wilted and the pepper is tender.

-Serve warm over brown rice or quinoa (optional).
-Garnish with sesame seeds to taste.
+- Serve warm on its own over brown rice or quinoa (optional).
 Enjoy!